lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/apply-for-something/apply-for-something-we-do/receive-a-decision.md

 The user should not face any dead ends, even when an application is unsuccessful.

-## Considerations for the service
+## Service considerations

 Things to consider include:

-* making sure the notification is sent by the user’s preferred channel
+* making sure the notification is sent to the user’s preferred channel
 * automating the notification of decisions and application status
 * removing any dead ends for the user at the end of the apply process, for example signposting to other relevant services
 * making sure users know where to go, what to do and who to speak to next

 ## Research considerations

-Consider the ideal time in an application to tell users when they will receive a decision.
+Consider the best time to tell users when they will receive a decision - should this be before, during or after submission.